 What is the best backsplash for a white kitchen?

-If your kitchen is largely white across its walls, cupboards and work surfaces, the backsplash is a chance to make a statement – either with an injection of color, or with a finish that adds a touch of sparkle.
+If your walls, countertops and kitchen cabinet colors are predominantly white, your backsplash ideas are a chance to make a statement – either with an injection of color, or with a finish that adds a touch of sparkle.

-‘The most important thing when choosing your splashback is to ensure that it is properly installed and sealed to provide the waterproof and cook-proof protection you need,’ warns Thornley.
+‘The most important thing when choosing white kitchen backsplash ideas is to ensure that everything is properly installed and sealed, to provide the waterproof and cook-proof protection you need,’ warns Thornley.

-‘Ultimately when it comes to the kitchen, you want something that not only looks great but is practical too,’ says Wilson, ‘so opt for porcelain/ceramic tiles that are wipe-clean and suitable for areas that may get a little hotter – like behind a hob – or go for pattern, as it will not only create impact but will help to hide any imperfections too.’
+‘Ultimately when it comes to the kitchen, you want something that not only looks great but is practical too,’ advises Wilson, ‘so opt for porcelain or ceramic tiles that are wipe-clean and suitable for areas that may get a little hotter – like behind a hob – or go for pattern, as it will not only create impact but will help to hide any imperfections too.’

 What is trending now in kitchen backsplashes?

 ‘Perfectly imperfect tiles,’ says Wilson.
 ‘Customers are looking for something a little ‘lived-in’ when it comes to white tiles – and anything with a Mediterranean influence!’